Milind018/Redshift-Classifier/docs/source/About_XRC.md

 ## Attribution Info.

-Please cite the below mentioned publication if you make use of GaMPEN or some code herein.
+Please cite the below mentioned publication if you make use of Redshift-Classifier (X-Ray) or some code herein.

 ``` tex
 @misc{dainotti2025grbredshiftclassifierfollowup,